-So much has been written about the Nationals’ five-month sprint to victory in the World Series that little can be added without belaboring the obvious.
-The feelings of disbelief, joy and relief were all mixed together after so many years of frustration for fans of Washington baseball.
+The Nationals’ five-month sprint to victory in the World Series elicited feelings of disbelief, joy and relief at the same time after so many years of frustration for fans of Washington baseball.

 If the Nats had held a three-run lead in the top of the ninth in that one, they would have ended August winning the last 16 of 18.
 As it is they won 15 and lost three, going 19-7 for the month, a game better than their 18-8 record in June.